 Shopping and eating out in Aberystwyth

 Aberystwyth has an excellent choice of cafes, pubs and restaurants for lunchtime snacks and meals or to pick up picnic treats.
-Treat yourself to an evening meal in one (or more) of Aberystwyth's many independent restaurants - everything from fish and chips to Spanish tapas, Italian, Greek, Middle Eastern, South Asian and Chinese or explore the menus of our seafront hotels and bars for modern Welsh cuisine.
+Treat yourself to an evening meal in one (or more) of Aberystwyth's many independent restaurants - everything from excellent seafood and traditional fish and chips to Spanish tapas, Italian, Greek, Middle Eastern, South Asian and Chinese or explore the menus of our seafront hotels and bars for modern Welsh cuisine.

 Only a short drive out of town extends the choice even further - cream teas in elegant country hotel surroundings, or good beer and food in a friendly country pub.